 A minimum of 15 credits of required coursework must be academic electives,* of which a minimum of 6 credits must be upper-level.
 All electives must be selected in consultation with a program advisor to ensure they are appropriate for the program and meet the students's educational goals.

 The number of elective credits required will depend on the number of credits awarded for the diploma program and any other relevant academic transfer credit awarded.

-Students are responsible for consulting with their TRU-OL program advisor to ensure courses selected are appropriate for their program of study or to meet future educational goals.
-Students who proceed without approval may find that a course does not meet requirements and may be subject to transfer credit assessment fees.
+Students are responsible for consulting with their program advisor to ensure courses selected are appropriate for their program of study and their educational goals.
+Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.